 Inbox Zero steps

 To follow Inbox Zero methods, you need to establish an approach to handle each email in your inbox.
-You need to analyze and make some small decisions about what are you going to do to those messages: delete, delegate, defer or do the action required.
+You need to analyze and make some small decisions about what you are going to do to those messages: delete, delegate, defer, or do the action required.

 You can only delete emails that you’ll never have to come back to look at, and mainly that doesn’t require an answer.
 Or you can just archive this message.
-This way your inbox gets cleaner, and at the same time, you don’t lose the email, in case you need it someday.
+This way, your inbox gets cleaner, and at the same time, you don’t lose the email, in case you need it someday.

 In case you need more time to answer the message, it’s better to defer it.
 Maybe you need some more time to search for the issue presented in the message.
 Or even to search for media to attach to it.
 It’s ok to postpone something that will take more than usual, mainly if it’s not urgent.

-However, if the email requires a quick message, and can be answered in less than three minutes, take an action.
+However, if the email requires a quick message, and can be answered in less than three minutes, take action.
 Don’t do any of the previous steps, and you will be on the right path to conclude the Inbox Zero process.

 5 steps towards your Inbox Zero in Gmail